Coder-ACJHP/UICVideoPlayerView/README.md

 // Dismiss videoPlayer view here or what ever you want }
 ```
+Note: For more information browse example project (DummyViewController)

 No need to any other thing, so it's features like :
 - When the video fail to load it shows error message.